hashicorp/terraform-provider-aws/website/docs/r/pipes_pipe.html.markdown

 #### target_parameters.http_parameters Configuration Block

-* `header` - (Optional) The headers that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.
+* `header_parameters` - (Optional) Key-value mapping of the headers that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.
 Detailed below.
-* `path_parameters` - (Optional) The path parameter values to be used to populate API Gateway REST API or EventBridge ApiDestination path wildcards ("*").
+* `path_parameter_values` - (Optional) The path parameter values to be used to populate API Gateway REST API or EventBridge ApiDestination path wildcards ("*").
-* `query_string` - (Optional) The query strings that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.
+* `query_string_parameters` - (Optional) Key-value mapping of the query strings that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.
 Detailed below.

-##### target_parameters.http_parameters.header Configuration Block

-* `key` - (Optional) The name of the header.
-Maximum length of 512 characters.
-* `value` - (Optional) The header value.
-Maximum length of 512 characters.

-##### target_parameters.http_parameters.query_string Configuration Block

-* `key` - (Optional) The name of the query string.
-Maximum length of 512 characters.
-* `value` - (Optional) The header query string.
-Maximum length of 512 characters.

 #### target_parameters.kinesis_stream_parameters Configuration Block